slynch66/Potato_Cannon/README.md

 I brought the cannon home over the weekend and finished putting it together.
 At first I didn’t spray enough hairspray (I was doing about 2-3 seconds worth), and then I used around 5 seconds worth of hairspray and I sounded like a rocket launch.

 ![at-home-test-gif](https://raw.githubusercontent.com/slynch66/Potato_Cannon/main/Images/under25MBatHomeTest.gif)

+### First-time CHS Test

+We went out to the field and tested the potato cannon using potatoes as projectiles.
+We measured the speed of the projectiles in feet-per-second, and I believe it was around 80 miles an hour.

+### First Potato Cannon Shell

+*Need to insert a photo of the shell pieces.

+We finished printing the first model of our potato cannon shell.
+We went to test the shell out and put a bag of screws and bolts in it.
+This would simulate the weight of the circuit components.
+The weight was not secured inside of the shell, and it broke the shell when it was launched.
+From our first launch we learned that our shell design was too thin and weak in a few areas, and so we beafed it up in our next design.
+We thickened the outside of the shell and the L-arms that would hold the raspberry pi.
+We also thickened the arm that would hold the servo.

+### Second Potato Cannon Shell

+*Need to insert photos of the final shell and shell point with all the components and then have a photo of the first cone design.

+Talk about changing the parachute release mechanism.